cilavery/weather-remix/README.md

 ### WHAT I'D LIKE TO IMPLEMENT WITH MORE TIME
 ---
-With more time I would love to add better tests and add CSS transitions.
+With more time I would love to add better tests where I mock the fetch request.
+I would also like to add more CSS transitions to add movement to the site.